Anandhakumar1/LendingClubCaseStudy/README.md

-# Project Name
-> Outline a brief description of your project.
+# Lending Club Case Study
+> Using the concepts of EDA to decipher which types of customers default on a loan
+•	Need to understand how consumer attributes and loan attributes influence the tendency of default.

 ## Table of Contents